advaithnair1/centerstage-killerinstinct/README.md

-# FTC Robotics Codebase README
+# Killer Instinct A 2023-2024 FTC Codebase

 This repository contains the codebase for an FTC (FIRST Tech Challenge) robotics team.
 The code is written in Java and is designed to operate a robot during both driver-controlled and autonomous periods of a competition.
 Additionally, it includes four autonomous programs, each targeting a specific starting position on the field.